robdodson/requirejs-multipage-shim-boilerplate/README.md

 - The ability to load nested dependencies
 - Easy to use for development but then backed by an optimization tool that helps deployment

-Thankfully that toolsets exists in [Require.js](http://requirejs.org/) and [r.js.](http://requirejs.org/docs/optimization.html) Before I get too far ahead of myself I want to say that explaining the full breadth of Require.js, r.js and AMD modules is outside the scope of this article so I strongly encourage you to take a moment to [read through the Require.js site](http://requirejs.org/) to familiarize yourself with these tools.
+Thankfully that tool set exists in [Require.js](http://requirejs.org/) and [r.js.](http://requirejs.org/docs/optimization.html) Before I get too far ahead of myself I want to say that explaining the full breadth of Require.js, r.js and AMD modules is outside the scope of this article so I strongly encourage you to take a moment to [read through the Require.js site](http://requirejs.org/) to augment your understanding of these topics.
+I'll do my best to explain how we've used these tools in the tutorial but be sure to read the rest of the documentation when you have spare time as it will undoubtedly come in handy.

-Ok.
-Introduction's outta the way, let's see how to use Require.js on a multipage site.
+OK.
+Introduction's out of the way, let's see how to use Require.js on a multipage site.
 The structure that we're using in this demo is taken from the [example-multipage-shim project](https://github.com/requirejs/example-multipage-shim) created by James Burke, author of Require.js.
 Here are the key points to keep in mind:

 - Each page uses a mix of common and page-specific modules.
 - All pages share the same [requirejs config.](http://requirejs.org/docs/api.html#config)